 Recognizing, analyzing, analyzing, evaluating, and conveying monetary information to the management for the achievement of a company’s objectives is the profession of managerial accounting.

-In the branch of accounting known as financial accounting, business statements of a firm are summarized, analyzed, and reported.
+In the branch of accounting known as financial accounting, the business statements of a firm are summarized, analyzed, and reported.

 Comparison Table